Nido Qubein: Early life and education

-Nidal Qubein was born on August 21, 1948 in Jordan, to a Lebanese mother and a Jordanian father.
+Nidal Qubein was born on August 21, 1948, in Jordan, to a Lebanese mother and a Jordanian father.
 The youngest of five children, he is a member of the prominent Christian Qubain family.
-Qubein's uncle, Najib, was the first bishop of the Diocese of Jordan, Lebanon and Syria.
+Qubein's uncle, Najib, was the first bishop of the Anglican Diocese of Jordan, Lebanon and Syria.

 His father died when Qubein was six, and he was mostly raised by his mother, a seamstress.
 He was educated at St. George's School, Jerusalem, before moving to the United States in 1966 to receive a college education at Mount Olive College.
 His two elder brothers attended Duke University.
 Qubein claims that he chose to attend Mount Olive because its name reminded him of the Mount of Olives in Jerusalem.
 Qubein transferred to High Point University, where he graduated in 1970.
-He went on to receive a Master of Science in business education from the University of North Carolina at Greensboro Bryan School of Business & Economics in 1973.
+He went on to receive a Master of Science in business education from the University of North Carolina at Greensboro's Bryan School of Business & Economics in 1973.